Barkerville: Growth

-At first, the town consisted only of makeshift cabins and tents.
-By the mid-1860s, however, Barkerville had a population of approximately 5,000, 3,000 of whom were Chinese.
+At first, Barkerville was a lone building built by Billy Barker and the prospectors who traveled with him.
+The town would then rapidly grow, filling out with homes, water wheels and flumes.
+In 1863, the town would reach reach a population of roughly 10,000 people.

 Even though its population was transient and largely dependent on mining, Barkerville was becoming more of a real community.
 It had several general stores and boarding houses, a drugstore that also sold newspapers and cigars, a barbershop that cut women's as well as men's hair, the "Wake-Up Jake Restaurant and Coffee Salon", a theatre (the Theatre Royal), and a literary society (the Cariboo Literary Society).
+In 1867, the Hudson's Bay Company (HBC) opened a store in Barkerville and served as headquarters of HBC's Cariboo District.

 Horse racing and prize fighting were common entertainments.
 Among the so-called "sober set," church services were extremely well attended.
 The general stores were the most profitable of the merchants.
 As they had the only source of food, the store owners could increase the price of foods and supplies.
 In the height of the gold rush, the stores sold flour for as high as $1.25 per pound.
 Beans, meat, and dried fruit were sold for a dollar a pound.
 But as the gold rush ended, the stores went bankrupt and finally out of business.

 People of Chinese descent were an important part of Barkerville life for almost a hundred years.
 They established a number of businesses, including the Kwong Lee Company of Victoria., a general store that sold groceries, clothing, hardware, and mining tools.
 The company had stores in other parts of British Columbia, but the Barkerville store was one of the most impressive in town.
 The Chinese community also built cabins (for Chinese miners, who saved money by sharing four or five to a cabin) and Tai Ping (the "Peace Room"), the equivalent of a modern nursing home.
 Chinese benevolent associations provided social services to the Chinese community, and also resolved disputes within the Chinese community without the use of BC courts.

 Decline

 On September 16, 1868, Barkerville was destroyed by a fire that spread quickly through the wooden buildings.
 Rebuilding began immediately, and at an impressive pace.
 Within six weeks, ninety buildings had been rebuilt.
 Boardwalks were improved, and the narrow and winding main street was widened and straightened.
 By 1880, there were enough children in the area to build the Barkerville School.
 It had thirteen pupils and one piece of school equipment—a chalkboard.

-Even so, Barkerville's population was declining by the end of the 19th century and it eventually had only a few residents.
+Nevertheless, Barkerville's population was declining by the end of the 19th century and it eventually had only a few residents.
+The HBC store closed in 1884.
 It had a revival in the 1930s, when the Great Depression caused widespread unemployment, and the price of gold skyrocketed.
 But as the depression turned for the better, Barkerville declined to a very small village.